qcri/DiplomaticPulse/CONTRIBUTING.md

 There are 3 ways you can contribute to Diplomatic Pulse:
 - Implementing new spiders;
-- Improving string date parsing to handle possible unhadled string dates;
+- Improving string dates parsing to handle possible unhandled string dates;
 - Improving formating html text ;
 - Contributing to the documentation;